 Aldwyn Brook in the 1950s was a small town at the end of a 21-mile branch line somewhere in the North West of England.
 Traffic was dwindling until the powers that be decided that Aldwyn Brook would be a good place to build houses and tower blocks for the overspill from the nearby city.
 Thus it expanded rapidly in the 1960s, which saved the line from the ravages of the Beeching Axe.
 The layout is 4mm / foot scale on 16.5mm (OO) gauge.

 Track and Signals

 The track is Peco code 75 with live frog turnouts.
 Concrete sleepers have replaced the original wood on the main and branch lines, but wood sleepers are still used in the sidings.
 All track is laid on 6 mm thick cork underlay.
 Uncouplers are fitted to suit hook-and-bar couplings.
-Points and uncouplers are operated by servomotors.
-The signals are modern colour light types, using LEDs, custom built by the Club’s President.
+Points and uncouplers are operated by servo motors.
+The main signals are modern colour light types, using LEDs, custom built by the Club’s President.
 Ground signals have been purchased from Train-Tech.
-The servo motors, points and signals are linked to an Arduino™-based master processor mounted in the Control Panel.
-Slave processors are mounted below each baseboard.
+The servo motors, points and signals are linked to an Arduino-based master processor mounted in the Control Panel, with slave processors under each baseboard.
 This greatly reduces the amount of wiring required between the Control Panel and the rest of the layout.